-The attribute accuracy of the PCFRF is dependent on the accuracy of the geocodes for the dissemination blocks and dissemination areas in the PCCF.
-The linkage of the dissemination blocks or dissemination areas to the FEDs is based on the boundaries of the FEDs as found in the Spatial Data Infrastructure.
+The attribute accuracy of the PCFRF is dependent on the accuracy of the geocodes in the PCCF.
+The linkage of the geographic areas to the FEDs is based on the boundaries of the FEDs as found in the Spatial Data Infrastructure.

-The accuracy of the weight variable is based on the linkage to the FED in the PCFRF, the population reporting the postal codeoM in the census as well as address range data in Canada Post's Address Lookup File.
+The accuracy of the weight variable is based on the linkage to the FED in the PCFRF, the population residing within geographic areas as well as address range data in Canada Post's Address Lookup File.

-The population on which the weight variable in the PCFRF is based was derived from the total population data of the 2016 Census.
+The population on which the weight variable in the PCFRF is based was derived from the population data of the 2021 Census.
 Population counts are determined according to the 'de jure' method.
 This means that people are enumerated at their usual place of residence, regardless of where they may have been on Census Day.

-If a postal codeOM is linked to more than one FED in the PCFRF and was not reported in the census, address range data from the Address Lookup File is used to estimate the weight.
-This is the case for about 1% of the postal codesOM in the PCFRF.
+If a postal codeom is linked to more than one FED in the PCFRF, population data or address range data from the

+Address Lookup File is used to estimate the weight.
 Because large populations residing in apartments or collective dwelling units may be represented by only one address, this method can underestimate the weight associated with these populations.